 * Exposure to PM2.5 in childhood is associated with increased risk of chronic obstructive pulmonary disease in adulthood

-* 8.8 additional visits to Armidale GPs every day in winter for woodsmoke-related respiratory complaints Greenhouse Gas Emissions
+* 8.8 additional visits to Armidale GPs every day in winter for woodsmoke-related respiratory complaints * Tasmanian Department of Health & Human Services Factsheet on Woodsmoke - don't exercise in smoky air

 With abrupt climate change approaching faster than predicted according